What is the Colorado Privacy Act?

 - Air carriers that are subject to the Federal Aviation Administration Regulation;

 - National security associations that are regulated by the Securities Exchange Act;

 - De-identified data;

-- Personal data that is regulated by the COPPA, the Gramm-Leach-Bliley Act, or the Driver’s Privacy Protection Act of 1994;
+- Personal data that is regulated by the Children's Online Privacy Protection Act (COPPA), the Gramm-Leach-Bliley Act, or the Driver’s Privacy Protection Act of 1994;

-How can I keep my organization CPA compliant?
+How can I keep my organization compliant with the Colorado Privacy Act?